Instrument Cluster API

 1. Instrument Cluster display properties, such as unobscure boundaries (see more details about unobscure boundaries later).

-2. Activity options needed to launch activities inside the Instrument Cluster display (see more details at ActivityOptions.
+2. Activity options needed to launch activities inside the Instrument Cluster display.
+To learn more, see ActivityOptions.

 3. A navigation app (such as Google Maps for Android Automotive or any maps app with the required permissions):